-This Waldorf Chicken Sausage Stuffing has chicken sausage, apples, walnuts and raisin bread, baked in a casserole dish for an easy Thanksgiving side!
-This stuffing recipe is both sweet and savory and insanely delicious!
+This Waldorf Chicken Sausage Stuffing is sweet, savory and insanely delicious!
+Made with chicken sausage, apples, walnuts and raisin bread, then baked in a casserole dish for an easy Thanksgiving side!

 All the stuffing recipes, all the food.
 It’s the best part about Thanksgiving, planning out the food fest for a few days.
 You do have to think about the leftovers too…